Saturday, 15 November 2025

 Joe at back door of his family home when it was up for sale

-We'd lived in the same street in the 1960s and, together with the late Alan Adam Bowie, the three of us comprised 'The Adventurers', a name I'd chosen because of the numerous escapades in which, in the innocence of youth, we became embroiled back when we thought we had forever in front us.
+We'd lived in the same street in the 1960s and, along with the late Alan Adam Bowie, as teens the three of us comprised 'The Adventurers', a name I'd chosen because of the numerous escapades in which, in the innocence of youth, we became embroiled back when we thought we had forever in front us.
 Whether Alan or Joe ever applied the appellation to themselves I have no idea, but that's how I envisioned us whenever we were exploring places we had no right to be or were even safe to go or not.
 Ah, what fun and excitement we had, often escaping the potentially dire consequences of our exploits by the skin of our teeth and living to tell (no doubt with a heavy helping of hyperbole) of our excursions into spectacular situations and scary scenarios.
 I'll never see days like that again, nor will Alan or Joe.

 Perhaps they're both now in a better place, reminiscing about old times and wondering just where their 'leader' is?
 Given the state of my health these days, who knows - perhaps it won't be very long 'til I join them, but I continue to hope I've got at least another 50 years before that happens.
 So long, Joe - here's to the person you once were before you fell in with bad company and allowed yourself to be led along the wrong path in life.